sitechtimes/club-attendance-backend-v2/readme.md

 Install Dependencies

 ```
 npm i
 ```

 Make sure you have typescript installed

 ```
 npm install typescript --save-dev
 ```

-Their are env files and keys that are required for the project to run properly
+There are env files and keys that are required for the project to run properly

 ## [Attendance](src/middleware/club/attendance.ts)

 ### Route

 ```
 PATCH /updateAttendance
 ```

-**Requests body**
+**Requests Body Format**

-Format:

 ```

-export interface attendanceData {
+{
 club_name: string;
 uuid: string;
 first_name: string;